CopernicaMarketingSoftware/Documentation/Publisher/en/followups.md

 We are currently very busy with developing a new follow up manager inside our drag-and-drop editor.
 This is a new tool that allows you to use your mouse to connect each link or button in a mailing to a follow-up action.
-If you want to update a profile when someone clicks a link, or if you want send ou a new mailing, you can easily set this up with the [follow up editor](./followups-editor.md).
+If you want to update a profile when someone clicks a link, or if you want send a new mailing, you can easily set this up with the [follow up editor](./followups-editor.md).